zhengbangc/portfolio_16/README.md

 __Files__:

 1. The main HTML file for this app should be `public/index.html`, **but you should not need to touch this file**.
+The line of code `<div ng-view></div>` in the index.html inserts a partial into that div.
+It is up to you to set up the routing in your JS file.
 + Your app has three main views (one for the list, one for the gallery and the other for displaying the details of a particuar movie).
 These should be implemented using three different [Angular routing and partial templates](https://docs.angularjs.org/tutorial/step_07).
 You can implement them in the three files in `public/partials`
 + Your Angular code should go in `js/app.js` except for the controllers.
 The controllers should be in `js/controllers.js`.
 This keeps your code organized.
 + For styling, you can use the scss files in `scss` folder like you did in MP 1 or write a css file or borrow css/scss from elsewhere (such as from Foundation).
 In short, we are not grading for style for this MP.